paketo-buildpacks/rfcs/text/0000-distribute-to-ecr.md

 The CFF will pay `600 * 2GB * $0.10/GB = $120` per month for storage.
 This is well within reason, even if many of these simplifying assumptions turn out to be wrong and the bill is 5x my rough estimate.

+### Other Cloud Providers

+The stated rationale for this RFC above could apply just as well to other public cloud provides such as Google Cloud, and Azure.
+We do not intend to favor Amazon and should expand distribution to other major cloud provider registries given:
+1. Costs are reasonable
+2. We have a request from real world users or potential users
+3. We believe doing so will increase the reach of Paketo buildpacks

+Because it is inherently a judgement call to determine what cloud providers are "major" and what costs are "reasonable", given the opportunity and number of potentially impacted users, each new distribution target should be ratified via the RFC process.

 ## Rationale and Alternatives

 ### Alternative 1 - Do Nothing